 Just like not buying the respirators was dumb.

-That's why putting people in the hospital if they wanted to get hydroxychloroquine was a dumb idea.
+That's why putting people in the hospital, if they wanted to get hydroxychloroquine, was a dumb idea.

 Yeah, Governor Cuomo says, thanks a lot, and don't forget to pay your state income taxes.

-I can't, I mean, it is so repulsive to me.
+I mean, it is so repulsive to me.

-I just cannot believe that's the thanks you get for coming to help out New York and put your life at risk in the middle of a pandemic.
+I just cannot believe that's the thanks you get for coming to help out in New York and put your life at risk in the middle of a pandemic.

 Thanks a lot, guys.